thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

     |                    |                                    Finalisation              |           |
     |                    |                                          |                   |           |
 ~~~
-{: #fig-reverse-flow-architecture title="Architec ture of Privacy Pass with a Reverse Flow"}
+{: #fig-reverse-flow-architecture title="Architecture of Privacy Pass with a Reverse Flow"}

 The initial flow matches the one defined by {{RFC9576}}.
 A Client gets challenged when
 accessing a resource on an Origin.
-The Client goes to the Attester to get issue a Token.
+The Client goes to the Attester to get issued a Token.

 Through configuration mechanism not defined in this document, the Client is aware the Origin
-acts as a Reverse Flow issuer.
+acts as a Reverse Flow Issuer.

 This is an extension of {{RFC9576}}.
 The redemption flow of a Privacy Pass token is defined in
 {{Section 3.6.4 of RFC9576}}.
 Reverse flow extends this so that redemption flow is interleaved with